patbenatar/crevasse/README.md

 ## Features

 * Edit Markdown in one pane and see the preview update live in another
+* Built for custom interfaces and layouts.
+You specify the editor and the previewer elements, what you see on this page is just one implementation
 * Preview automatically scrolls to keep the user centered on what they are editing
 * Supports flexible dimensions as well as dynamically changing dimensions with JavaScript
 * Comes with default themes (shown here) and supports custom themes
 * The raw Markdown is stored and edited in a simple textarea, making it easy to integrate with existing forms and backends

 ## Installation and Usage